 Now I’d like to hear from you.

 Which hosting company are you currently with?
-And are you satisfied with them or are you looking for a new host?
+Are you satisfied with them or are you looking for a new host?